 You will be able to see around 20 meteors per hour!

-It’s been a bit since we’ve been treated to any celestial spectacles in the skies above NYC but that drought will soon be coming to an end.
-Later this week the oldest recorded meteor show will grace the skies above NYC – and this year it coincides with Earth Day!
+Some pretty impressive celestial spectacles have been taking place in the skies above NYC lately–from a five-planet alignment to April’s full pink moon–and later this week the oldest recorded meteor show will grace the skies above NYC, coinciding with Earth Day!

 According to EarthSky.org, the Lyrids are significant for breaking the “meteor drought” that occurs each year from January to April.
-This year the site reports that the predicted peak is 4 am UTC (midnight EDT) with anywhere between 10 to 20 meteors visible per hour.
+This year the site reports that the predicted peak is 1:06 a.m.
+UTC (8:06 p.m.
+EDT) on Sunday, April 23 with anywhere between 10 to 20 meteors visible per hour.

-As there is a bright waning moon on Friday and therefore less moon interference on Saturday, Saturday morning could also be a prime time to spot the meteors.
 The best time to catch the meteor shower will be in the early hours after midnight once the sun has set and before moonrise.
-Time and Date tell us that NYC’s sunset will be at 7:42 pm on Friday and 7:43 pm on Saturday, while moonrise will be at 1:48 am on Friday and 2:39 am on Saturday.
+Time and Date tell us that NYC’s sunset will be at 7:43 p.m. on Sunday while moonrise will be at 8:01 a.m.

 So, between those hours, try to get somewhere with low light pollution (we know that’s a little tricky in NYC) and bring a jacket, coffee, and whatever else you might need.
 Check out this light pollution map to find a dark sky near you!